 Many recipes on the web suggest adding glycerin to help achieve that silky smooth texture we’ve grown accustom to in liquid soap.
 Handmade soap already contains a small amount of glycerin and I didn’t find this homemade face wash needed any additional silkiness.

 If you’re starting with unscented soap, you can add a few drops of essential oils**.
-Lavender and tea tree oil are both known for their skin-healing properties, but I would only recommend adding one or the other since their scents would likely compete.
+Lavender would be a great addition, as would frankincense.

 Cost Breakdown for Homemade Face Wash